stouch/docs/docker/docker.md

 ## SSL

-The current container images doesn't provide SSL support out of the box.
-In order to do this, you can use a reverse proxy that has support for it in front of the directus container, for example [Traefik](https://docs.traefik.io/https/overview/), [Caddy](https://caddyserver.com/docs/automatic-https) or even an external one like [Cloudflare](https://cloudflare.com).
+The current container images don't provide SSL support out of the box.
+In order to do this, you can use a reverse proxy in front of the Directus container, like [Traefik](https://docs.traefik.io/https/overview/), [Caddy](https://caddyserver.com/docs/automatic-https) or an external one like [Cloudflare](https://cloudflare.com).

 ## Volumes